Hegar dilators

-Hegar dilators are dilators used to treat vaginismus, induce cervical dilation, and for inflatable penile implant procedures.
+Hegar dilators are dilators used to treat vaginismus and induce cervical dilation, and for inflatable penile implant procedures, though for penile implants it has been shown that outcomes are better without dilation.

 Description

-Hegar dilators were developed and introduced by Alfred Hegar in 1879 originally for use in the field of Gynecology.
+Hegar dilators were developed and introduced by Alfred Hegar in 1879 originally for use in the field of gynecology.
 Typically, dilators are a set of metal rods of increasing diameters, from a few millimeters up to 26 millimeters.
 The rods are round, slightly curved, and have a conal tip.
 Some sets have conal tips at both ends, while others have one end flattened for easy handling.
-Hegar dilators are typically marked with a Hegar number that is equivalent to its size in millimeters (e.g. a Hegar size 8 is 8mm thick).
+Hegar dilators are typically marked with a Hegar number that is equivalent to its size in millimeters (e.g., a Hegar size 8 is 8 mm thick).
 Commercially available Hegar dilators are commonly sold in sets of 8, 10, or 14 individual rods.
-Each set includes a range of sizes, popularly from 3mm - 17mm for single-ended dilators or 3mm/4mm - 17mm/18mm for double-ended dilators, though configurations with sizes anywhere from 1mm to 26mm do exist.
+Each set includes a range of sizes, popularly from 3 mm to 17 mm for single-ended dilators or 3 mm / 4 mm to 17 mm / 18 mm for double-ended dilators, though configurations with sizes anywhere from 1 mm to 26 mm do exist.